danielyonkeucheunko/data-analyzer/README.md

 Analyzer is a compact, ready to use, data analyzer that specializes in analyzing .csv files.

-_**Please note that project is not intended for commercial use and is intended for educational purposes only**_
+_**Please note that this project is not intended for commercial use and is intended for educational purposes only**_

 ## Features